History of roads in Ireland: 19th century

 Although Ireland's road network was well developed by 1800, there were still many remote areas, especially in the western regions, that were not well served by roads.
 In 1822, government grants were made available for road building projects and roads were built to and in western counties.
 Newly built roads spurred major changes in some areas:

 Belmullet had only three houses when the first wheeled vehicle arrived in 1823, but ten years later boasted 185 houses, together with corn-stores, shops and hotels.

 In 1831, the Board of Public Works (Ireland) was set up.
 It had a wide range of public duties including the building of roads and bridges.
 The Irish Board of Public Works took over the grants scheme for newly built roads in 1832 and by 1848 was responsible for the administration of 1600 km of roads.
 Most of the major trunk roads in the north of Ireland were improved by the Board and a number of new routes, including the coast road between Larne and Ballycastle in County Antrim and the road between Strabane and Derry (now part of the A5 road).
 Smaller road schemes were initiated by the Congested Districts Board from 1891.

-In the meantime, an 1805 Act of parliament required the Postmaster General to survey roads used by mail coaches and suggest improvements, including the widening of roads to a minimum width of 42 ft.
+In the meantime, the Highways (Ireland) Act 1805 (45 Geo.
+3. c.
+43) required the Postmaster General to survey roads used by mail coaches and suggest improvements, including the widening of roads to a minimum width of 42 ft.
 From 1805 to 1811, over 3200 km of post roads were surveyed by Major Alexander Taylor and his staff.
 Various improvements to existing roads were made and some new roads were built, for example, the road from Dublin to Slane (now part of the N2 and R135 roads).

-Specialist routes to facilitate the butter trade, which centered on Cork, were built in Munster.
+Specialist routes to facilitate the butter trade, which centred on Cork, were built in Munster.
 The first butter road was commissioned in 1748 and was built by John Murphy of Castleisland in County Kerry: "one of his routes, opened in 1829, reduced the distance between Cork and Listowel from 102 to 66 miles – quite a feat, given the rough countryside over which it ran.
 Another, linking Cork with Killarney via Macroom and Glenflesk, came down to 57 miles from 88".

 In other areas, notably in County Wexford and County Wicklow, military roads were built to help secure British military control over remote areas.
 The Military Road through County Wicklow was begun in 1800 and completed in 1809.
 The R115 is part of the Military Road for its entire length.

-Many roads built in the 18th- and 19th-centuries formed the basis of the existing network of National Primary, National Secondary and Regional roads (formerly Trunk and Link roads) in the Republic of Ireland and the main roads in Northern Ireland.
+Many roads built in the 18th- and 19th-centuries formed the basis of the existing network of national primary, national secondary and regional roads (formerly trunk and link roads) in the Republic of Ireland and the main roads in Northern Ireland.